shuuji3/cloud-screen-translation/README.md

 # Cloud Screen Translation

 **Cloud Screen Translation** is a cross-platform application to support to read text on the screen written in foreign languages.
 It detect text in the screen and translate it (optionally speak aloud it by synthesis voice).
 It is highly powered by [Google Cloud Platform](https://cloud.google.com/).
+(Note: currently only supports the reading out Japanese and the translation from Japanese into English.)

 ![Screenshot of the application](demo.png)